Stochastic1017/Portfolio-Builder-Simulator-Dashboard/README.md

 ### Forecasting Models

-In general, for all four forecasting procedures, we generate $N$ ensembles up-to a future time-step $h$ and compute the mean and 95% confidence of portfolio log-returns (and subsequntly, the portfolio price).
-Using the weights, we can backtrack compute mean and 95% confidence in log-returns and prices for each of the $d$ tickers.
+In general, for all four forecasting procedures, we generate $N$ ensembles up-to a future time-step $h$ and compute the mean and confidence interval at level q of portfolio log-returns (and subsequently, the portfolio price).
+Using the weights, we can backtrack compute mean and confidence interval at level q in log-returns and prices for each of the $d$ tickers.

 **For Auto-Regressive Integrated Moving Averages (ARIMA):**